Pay-Per-View Video Streaming: What It Is and How It Works [2025 Update]

 5. Uscreen

 Uscreen’s video player syncs with Stripe, PayPal, and other well-known payment processing tools, making its paywall reliable and trustworthy.
-Another exciting aspect of Uscreen’s video monetization platform is that it supports affiliate management to pay commissions to people who refer new viewers.
+Another exciting aspect of Uscreen’s video monetization platform is that it supports affiliate management of paying commissions to people who refer new viewers.

 The HTML5 video player on Uscreen is capable of full high-definition streaming, meaning you can deliver high-quality video content to viewers on any device.